 Bondi Beach

-Bondi Beach is located to the southeast of Sydney’s city center and is well worth a visit, or even a few days’ stay.
-There’s so much to do here, but it’s especially well-loved for bright blue waters, warms sands, and a fun atmosphere.
+World-famous Bondi Beach is located to the southeast of Sydney’s city centre and is well worth a visit or even a few days’ stay.
+There’s so much to do here, but it’s especially well-loved for bright blue waters, warm sands, and a fun atmosphere.
 Surfers come here to ride the world-famous waves and outdoor lovers enjoy the cliff walks and trails that follow the coastline nearby.

-Bondi is also beloved for it’s buzzing gastronomy scene, as well it’s youthful nightlife.
+Bondi is also beloved for its buzzing gastronomy scene, as well as its youthful nightlife.
 Whether you’re looking for a relaxing getaway or a party atmosphere, there is truly something for everyone.
 If you don’t know where to stay in Sydney, Australia, definitely consider Bondi Beach.

 Luxury: QT Bondi